Outdoor Speakers; A Complete Guide

 This article covers everything you would like to know about outdoor speakers.
-We give you a comprehensive guide to all the outdoor speakers available and their applications.
-We also help you decide on how many speakers you may need, how to power them, what sources and how you will control the playlist and volume of your outdoor speakers.
+We give you a comprehensive guide to all the options available and specific applications.
+We also help you decide on how many speakers you may need, how to power them, what sources and how you will control the playlist and volume of your outdoor audio system.
 If you have any questions please call (732) 530-5511 or click here and we will gladly answer your email. ,

 What are the different types of outdoor speakers?
 There are 6 basic outdoor speakers styles that include…

 1. Traditional Outdoor Speakers Are completely enclosed in a weather proof casing,

-rust proof grill and bracket as well as corrosion free wire connections.
+With a rust proof grill and bracket as well as corrosion free wire connections.
 Because they are similar to indoor book shelf speakers you can expect the same great responsive and powerful sound you enjoy indoors.
 These outdoor speakers usually have a 3” to 8” mid driver and a tweeter.
 The larger 8” driver produces a wider range of frequencies catering more to the lower bass notes.
 The best outdoor speaker in this category is the JBL Control series.
-Click Here to learn about Wall mount outdoor speakers.
+Learn more about Wall mount outdoor speakers here.